PubMatic/OpenWrap/README.md

 # Introduction

-The problem of running multiple header tags from different providers is something which publisher has always struggled with.
+As publishers have embraced header bidding, running multiple header tags from different providers has become a top priority with many considerations.

-There are issues like
+The main areas of concern are:

-*   Code conflict,
+*   Code conflict
 *   Inability to control timeouts efficiently
 *   Development time required per integration
-*   Scattered analytics
+*   Lack of holistic insights and analytics
 *   Changing the page and tag structure to accommodate for header tag.

-To solve for all the issues we came up with a simple to use wrapper tag which solves for all the issues above and most important, it is specially developed to be a throw on page and play model for GPT tags.
+We came up with a simple way to use wrapper tags which solves for all the issues above and most importantly, was specifically designed to be plug-and-play with the GPT tags.

 What this means for publishers:

 *   No changes to GPT structure
 *   No coding required to get and push bids to GPT (not even setting targeting)
 *   Works with standard as well as advanced GPT implementations.

-In short what publisher has to do is push the wrapper script and partner configuration on page and you are all done REALLY!!.
-The script takes care of detecting what ad-units, divs and sizes are on page, fire up calls to desired partners and attach bids to DFP calls as key-values.
+All the publisher has to do is push the wrapper script and partner configuration live on the page and you are done.
+It’s that simple.
+The script takes care of detecting what ad units, divs and sizes are on page, fire up calls to desired partners and attach bids to DFP calls as key-values.

 # Design and Execution Flow